 to permit four consecutive failed connection attempts before

-the server starts delaying its responses, and to increase the
+the server starts delaying its responses, with a minimum delay

-that.
-To set the relevant variables at server startup, put
+of 2000 milliseconds.
+To set the relevant variables at server

 To set and persist the variables at runtime, use these statements:

-PERSIST sets the value for the running MySQL
+PERSIST sets a value for the running MySQL instance.

-instance.
-It also saves the value, causing it to be used for
+It also saves the value, causing it to carry over to

 subsequent server restarts.
 To change a value for the running

-MySQL instance without saving it for subsequent restarts, use
+MySQL instance without having it carry over to subsequent

 SET Syntax for Variable Assignment.

-system variables have fixed minimum and maximum values of 1000
+system variables both have minimum and maximum values of 1000

-of values of each variable also depends on the current value
+each variable also depends on the current value of the other: